 We require registration before each class you plan to take.
 Cancellations will be allowed, but only up to 24 hours before the class begins.
 Please note that we must charge your account for the class if you cancel late.
-Per studio policy, if only one person is signed up for a class, the class will be canceled for the day, and the student will be issued a class credit.
+Per studio policy, if only two people are signed up for a class, the class may be cancelled for the day, and the student will be issued a class credit.

 Levels of Yoga

 Yoga is an ancient and evolving system of physical poses, breathing exercises, and meditative approaches designed to foster union, a sense of connection.
 As a benefit of practicing yoga, you’ll feel more relaxed, be stronger, have better posture, and learn tools to cope with stress of any kind.